section-engineering-education/engineering-education/content/articles/creating-a-finger-counter/index.md

 _[Image Source: Mediapipe](https://google.github.io/mediapipe/images/mobile/hand_landmarks.png)_

 The diagram above shows a hand landmark model that shows how MediaPipe can track hands.
-For us, we are interested in hand-knuckles.
+This article is interested with the hand-knuckles.

 The diagram shows numbers from 0 to 20 displayed over the knuckles.
 We will be using the position of these knuckles to determine whether a finger is open or closed.

-Let us take a look at the logic we will be using.
-If knuckle number 8 is above knuckle number 6 then the finger is open.
+Let us take a look at the logic we will be using:
+- If knuckle number 8 is above knuckle number 6 then the finger is open.
 If it is below knuckle number 6 then the finger is closed.

-This will apply to all fingers except the thumb.
+- This will apply to all fingers except the thumb.
 For the thumb, we will check whether knuckle number `4` is above knuckle number `2`.
-If this is the case then the thumb is open else the thumb is closed.
+If this is the case then the thumb is open else, the thumb is closed.

 ### Creating a finger counter program using computer vision, OpenCv, and Python
-We first of all need to prepare our working environment in _Pycharm_.
+First, we need to prepare our working environment in _Pycharm_.
 Open the pycharm app and click `create a new project` on the window that appears.

 This will be as shown in the screenshot below.